jberger/PresentationNamespaces/public/presentation.md

 ## Lexicals

-* prevent clobbering/overwriting (intentional or accidental)
+* prevent clobbering/overwriting
+  - (intentional or accidental)
 * prevent reading by other code
 * not bound to ANY namespace
   - cannot be accessed with fully qualified name
   - are not in the stash
+* bound to a scope

 ---